ericjcherubin/objectoriented/README.md

-# objectoriented
+These programs were made in C++

-These were made for Object-Oriented Programming class using C++
+Use Visual Studio or use CodeBlocks to run these programs